Oval Office: West Wing

 The West Wing was the idea of President Theodore Roosevelt, brought about by his wife's opinion that the second floor of the White House, then shared between bedrooms and offices, should be solely a domestic space.
-Completed in 1902, the one-story Executive Office Building was intended to be a temporary structure, for use until a permanent building was erected on that site or elsewhere.
-Siting the building to the west of the White House allowed for the removal of a vast, dilapidated set of pre-Civil War greenhouses that had been constructed by President James Buchanan.
+Completed in 1902, the one-story Executive Office Building was intended to be a temporary structure, for use until a permanent building was erected there or elsewhere.
+Siting the building west of the White House allowed the removal of a vast, dilapidated set of pre–Civil War greenhouses, which had been erected by President James Buchanan.

 Roosevelt moved the offices of the executive branch into the newly constructed wing in 1902.
 His workspace was a two-room suite of Executive Office and Cabinet Room, occupying the eastern third of the building.
-Its furniture, including the president's desk, was designed by architect Charles Follen McKim and executed by A. H. Davenport and Company, of Boston.
-Now much altered, the 1902 Executive Office survives as the Roosevelt Room, a windowless interior meeting room diagonally opposite the Oval Office.
+Its furniture, including the president's desk, was designed by architect Charles Follen McKim, and executed by A. H. Davenport and Company, both of Boston.
+Now much altered, the 1902 Executive Office survives as the Roosevelt Room, a windowless interior meeting room situated diagonally from the Oval Office.

 Taft Oval Office: 1909–1933

 President William Howard Taft made the West Wing a permanent building, doubling its size by expanding it southward, and building the first Oval Office.
 Designed by Nathan C. Wyeth and completed in 1909, the office was centered on the building's south facade, much as the oval rooms in the White House are.
 Taft wanted to be more involved with the day-to-day operation of his presidency, and intended the office to be the hub of his administration.
 The Taft Oval Office had ample natural light from its three windows and skylight.
 It featured a white marble mantel, simple Georgian Revival woodwork, and twin glass-doored bookcases.
 It also was likely the most colorful presidential office in history; its walls were covered with vibrant seagrass green burlap.

 On December 24, 1929, during the first year of President Herbert Hoover's administration, a fire severely damaged the West Wing.
 Hoover used this as an opportunity to create additional space, excavating a partial basement for staff offices.
-He restored the Oval Office, upgrading the quality of trim and installing air-conditioning.
+He restored the Oval Office, upgrading the quality of trim and installing air conditioning.
 He also replaced the furniture, which had undergone no major changes in twenty years.